First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 Of course, if the project isn't trusted, the code cannot run.
 If so, the following message is shown:

-3. How can you check which method has been applied for a particular Access app?
+3. Check which method has been applied for a particular Access app Return To Top

-Run the following code from a standard module to check if the location is trusted:
+Run the code from a standard module to check if the location is trusted:

 CODE: